Why Gardening With Kids is a Great Way to Learn Life Lessons

 Effort brings results.
 Hard work can be one of the most rewarding lessons learned in a garden.
 You can’t just fling seeds around and expect them to grow into something.
 It takes consistent attention and effort.
 It starts with preparing the soil and continues with nurturing the tender plants, picking weeds, harvesting, and planning for next year.
 It might seem daunting, especially to kids, but when they bite into a watermelon and literally enjoy the fruit of their labor, they’ll taste the sweet reward of work.

-3 - Reap what you Sow
+3 - Reap What You Sow

 A pumpkin seed does not grow up to become an ear of corn.
 The process of planting a seed and watching it become what it was meant to be is a great life lesson learned in the garden.
 With older kids, it’s a chance to talk about what their current choices will grow into.